 CARLO A. SCISSURA

-Carlo was elected to Community School Board 20 in 1999 and during his five years on the Board, Carlo reinvigorated both the Legislative and Drug and Alcohol Abuse Prevention Committees and worked closely with parents and teachers.
+In addition to his professional work, Carlo has deep roots in community service.
+He was elected to Community School Board 20 in 1999.
+During his five years on the Board, he reinvigorated both the Legislative and Drug and Alcohol Abuse Prevention Committees and worked closely with parents and teachers.

-Carlo has served on the boards of the New York City Economic Development Corporation, the Brooklyn Navy Yard Development Corporation and the Brooklyn Public Library.
-He is also the Vice President of the Federation of Italian-American Organizations, where he has spearheaded the building of the new Italian Cultural and Community Center.
-He is also the Master of Ceremonies for the Brooklyn Columbus Day Parade.
+Currently, Carlo is the President of the Federation of Italian-American Organizations, where he has spearheaded the building of the new Italian Cultural and Community Center, and is the Master of Ceremonies for the Brooklyn Columbus Day Parade.
 Carlo has received numerous honors and awards for his work in the community.

 He currently lives in Dyker Heights with his daughter Teresa Rose.